What is verification?

 - Keep copies of all documents you submit.

 - Include the student’s name and SUNY Potsdam ID number on every form submitted to our office.

 - Request your income tax data be imported via the IRS Data Retrieval Process at fafsa.gov; thus, eliminating the need for a tax transcript.

 Verification of Income Information for Individuals with Unusual Circumstances

 - Individuals Who Filed an Amended IRS Income Tax Return

-An individual who filed an amended IRS income tax return for tax year 2015 must provide:
+An individual who filed an amended IRS income tax return for the FAFSA tax year must provide:

-- A 2015 IRS Tax Return Transcript (that will only include information from the original tax return and does not have to be signed), or any other IRS tax transcript(s) that includes all of the income and tax information required to be verified; and
+- An IRS Tax Return Transcript (that will only include information from the original tax return and does not have to be signed), or any other IRS tax transcript(s) that includes all of the income and tax information required to be verified; and

 - Individuals Who Were Victims of IRS Tax-Related Identity Theft